Code-With-Bhumika/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-Certainly!
-Here’s a breakdown of the uses, rules, and conclusion related to the interactive navigation menu implementation:

 ### Uses

 1. **Improved User Experience**: The interactive navigation menu enhances usability by allowing users to easily navigate the website.
 The fixed position ensures that the menu is always accessible.